When fear and anxiety get traded for confidence, self-esteem, freedom and healing!

-During this first week you'll sense the most intense period of healing your mind and body have likely ever known.
+The first week of recovery may be the most intense period of healing that your brain, emotions, mind and thinking have ever known.
 The consequences of skipping another once mandatory nicotine feeding can be both frightening and exciting.
-By shedding as much needless fear as possible you allow yourself to better notice and appreciate the gradual beauty unfolding before you - the beauty of the long lost inner "you."
+By shedding as much needless fear as possible, you allow yourself to better notice and appreciate the gradual beauty unfolding before you - the beauty of the long lost inner "you."

-Every symptom, crave and smoking thought reflect a moment and degree of healing on a physical, subconscious or conscious level.
 Physical healing is primarily a product of time.
-Within 72 hours you'll reside inside a nicotine-free body and mind.
-Within 10 days to two weeks your body will have physically adjusted to functioning without nicotine, and brain neuronal re-sensitization will be substantially complete.
+Within 72 hours we move beyond peak withdrawal and reside inside a nicotine-free body and mind.
+Within 2-3 weeks our brain will have physically re-adjusted to functioning without nicotine, as neuron receptor re-sensitization will be complete.

-Although time and fading memories will gradually overcome our years of conscious denial rationalizations , and the endless stream of daily lies we fed ourselves in order to justify that next nicotine fix, honesty can tremendously accelerate putting conscious thoughts of "wanting" behind us.
-For example, we likely sold ourselves on the belief that we liked smoking, when in truth what we didn't like was what happened when we didn't smoke - the onset of early withdrawal.
-We may have convinced ourselves that we smoked for taste without ever stopping to consider that there are zero taste buds inside our lungs.
-Instead, the lungs were nicotine's starting path for its eight second journey to the brain.
+Although time, fading memories and new nicotine-free memories will gradually overcome our years of conscious denial rationalizations , and the endless stream of daily lies we fed ourselves in order to justify that next nicotine fix, honesty can accelerate putting conscious thoughts of "wanting" behind us.

-But let us never forget that no matter how long we are free or how comfortable we become that our chemical dependency is permanent, we remain wired for nicotine, and that we've successfully arrested our dependency, the key to trading places with it is just one powerful puff, dip or chew of nicotine.
-Just one guiding principle that if followed guarantees success to all ... no nicotine just one day at a time, Never Take Another Puff, Dip or Chew!
+But let us never forget that no matter how long we are free or how comfortable we become that our chemical dependency is permanent, that our brain remains grooved and wired for nicotine.
+While we will have successfully arrested our dependency, the key to trading places with it is just one powerful puff, vape, dip or chew of nicotine.
+Just one guiding principle that if followed guarantees success to all ... no nicotine just one day at a time, Never Take Another Puff, Vape, Dip or Chew!

 Here are a few links to aid in transforming fear into excitement:

-Recovery symptoms are the clearest proof of healing in progress.
+Recovery symptoms are undeniable proof of healing in progress.

 -- the biggest bite imaginable -- when you can celebrate